 If you purchase any product from Amazon or click on a product, you may see sponsored ads with similar products on Amazon.
 In case you want more product suggestions from sponsors, you can search for items on standalone gray boxes using ‘sponsored’.

 What Are The Criteria For Amazon Sponsored Ads?

 These ads are similar to the search result and appear on the search results page with the ‘Sponsored’ tag.
 There are some criteria that Amazon follows during choosing the products for sponsored ads to ensure the product is eligible for this option.

 - Your Account has to be active and in excellent standing with Amazon.

-- The seller type needs to be professional, direct publishing author, and vendor.
+- The seller type needs to be a professional, direct publishing author, and vendor.